CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 This modest house is where Reidoth sets up his camp when he visits Lumgrove.

 ```
 In contrast to the nearby dilapidated structures, this small house seems to be in relatively better shape.
-Reinforced with heavy iron bands, the doors and thick shutters protect the windows.
+Reinfogrekined with heavy iron bands, the doors and thick shutters protect the windows.
 ```

 Reidoth is a lean, white-bearded mudblood who prefers brevity in his speech.
 Although he doesn't receive many visitors, he offers a reasonable level of hospitality.